GuilleBriseno/DTPW_DistCopulaReg/README.md

 # DTPW_DistCopulaReg
 This repository hosts the code used to create the pre-print:

-"Bivariate distributional copula regression for mixed non- &amp; time-to-event responses".
+"Bivariate distributional copula regression for mixed non-time-to-event &amp; time-to-event responses".

 There are three main folders with the following contents: